Glaciers on Iceland: Everything about them

 This is the neighbor of infamous Eyjafjallajokull glacier and is bigger than it too.
 It is also the fourth largest glacier in Iceland.
 It also serves as a home to the world’s largest and active volcano called Katla.
 4×4 and snowboarding are also predominant and there is also a great and special hiking trail called Fimmvörðuháls.
 The special hiking trail takes us from Myrdalsjokull glacier to its neighboring Eyjafjallajokull.

 This glacier is a special kind of glacier, as its height does not exceed the limit of 1000m.
 It is also not part of the group of glaciers that recently receding at a very high speed.
 It may be a little far away, as it is found in the remote Westfjords area, which is in far north of the country.
 Tours can be taken if you think it is hard to get here.

 Solheimajokull stems for the tongue of much larger Myrdalsjokull glacier, but maybe as popular.
 It may be because of the different crevasses and caves it possesses that are best for ice hiking and climbing.
-Tours with a professional guide are also available.
+Check out our south coast glacier hike tour with a professional guide

 Located at Snaefellsjokull National Park, this one shot to fame when the famous French author Jules Verne, made this glacier as a set of his novel.
 The novel was called “Journey to the Center of Earth”.
 And, it is also the smallest one in Iceland, and also the most popular one.
 This one is surrounded by a waterfall, black beaches, and lava fields, even though it is magnificent by itself.